Donald Petersen: Final years at Ford (1987–1990)

 Petersen's relationship with members of the founding Ford family became strained after he opposed the nomination of founder Henry Ford's great-grandsons, Edsel Bryant Ford II ("Edsel") and William Clay Ford Jr. ("Billy", "Bill Jr.", and later just "Bill") to certain committees of the board of Ford in the wake of the death of family patriarch and former Ford chairman & CEO Henry Ford II in 1987.
 Petersen's primary motivation was to permit more time to pass before a decision was made concerning the futures of the two young Fords.
 The widening of this schism later cut short Petersen's tenure at Ford, after a high-profile and public disagreement spilled over into the press regarding differences in strategic direction between Petersen and the members of the Ford family.

 These differences were largely due to Petersen's purchase of the bankrupt Jaguar Cars company after a bidding war between Ford and General Motors.
 In this case, the press did not have the story straight, as Petersen had indicated his plan to retire, before the decision was made to acquire Jaguar.

 In the years since, Ford contributed major managerial resources to and several times recapitalized Jaguar with no subsequent return of investment.
-Ford eventually divested itself of the Jaguar asset on June 2, 2008.
+Ford divested itself of the Jaguar asset on June 2, 2008.
 Today, Jaguar is quite profitable.
-He was succeeded by Harold "Red" Poling.
+Petersen was succeeded by Harold "Red" Poling.